FreeRTOS/corePKCS11/README.md

 This library has gone through code quality checks including verification that no function has a [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html) score over 8, and checks against deviations from mandatory rules in the [MISRA coding standard](https://www.misra.org.uk).
 Deviations from the MISRA C:2012 guidelines are documented under [MISRA Deviations](MISRA.md).
 This library has also undergone both static code analysis from [Coverity static analysis](https://scan.coverity.com/) and validation of memory safety through the [CBMC automated reasoning tool](https://www.cprover.org/cbmc/).

-See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202103.00/lib-ref/libraries/standard/corePKCS11/docs/doxygen/output/html/pkcs11_design.html#pkcs11_memory_requirements).
+See memory requirements for this library [here](./docs/doxygen/include/size_table.md).

 **corePKCS11 v3.0.0 [source code](https://github.com/FreeRTOS/corePKCS11/tree/v3.0.0/source) is part of the [FreeRTOS 202012.00 LTS](https://github.com/FreeRTOS/FreeRTOS-LTS/tree/202012.00-LTS) release.**